NBN rules: Helping you move

 These rules are designed to ensure that if you’re moving to the NBN, you will have:

 - The information you need to choose the NBN service and plan that is right for you.
 Telcos must give you all the key facts before you sign a contract.

 - Confidence that your new service will work as promised.
 Telcos must check all new connections within one business day to make sure they work.

-- An alternative service made available if for some reason your new service will take more time to work than planned.
-Telcos must quickly fix any problems with your new service or give you other options to get you back online.
+- An alternative service made available if your new service will take more time to work than planned.
+Telcos must quickly fix any problems or give you other options to get you back online.
 Once your NBN service is working, they must also check that it can provide the maximum speed specified in your contract.

-- Your complaints heard and addressed effectively.
+- Your complaints addressed effectively.
 If you do run into problems, your telco must resolve your complaints quickly and efficiently.